Town-of-Impostors/TownOfImpostors/README.md

 # Town Of Impostors
-Town Of Impostors Mod is an Among Us modification for **PC/Windows**.
-This mod aims to add new roles, abilities & options to enhance the gameplay.
-It also aims to add a lot of customisation options for you to customise and play games your way.
-It can also **be used in public servers**. **Please DO NOT play this mod on public lobbies.
-Only play in private organised lobbies where everyone has the mod.**
+Town Of Impostors Mod is a modification for Among Us - **PC/Windows (Steam)**.
+This mod aims to add new roles & abilities to enhance gameplay, while also allowing for many customisation options for you to tailor, balance and play games your way.

-More roles and abilities will be added in future versions.
-Customise and play games your way.
+**Every player in the room must have the mod installed for it to work correctly.
+Please DO NOT play this mod on public lobbies, it is intended for private organised lobbies.**

 <img src="Pics/TownOfImpostorsPreview.png" width="600"></img>